alan-turing-institute/DECOVID-data-paper/README.md

 * **DECOVID Code** - [link to folder]()
    * This folder contains the code used for the figures in the data paper.
 * **DECOVID Data Tables** - [link to folder]()
-  * This folder contains information about the data collected in each of the data tables.
+  * This folder contains metadata about the data collected in each of the data tables.
 * **Data Quality Information** - [link to folder]()
   * This folder contains information about the specific data quality performed on the dataset.
 This includes code used and outputs of data quality work.
 * **OMOP Wiki** - [link to wiki]()
   * The wiki contains information about the specific version of OMOP used in this dataset.
+The OMOP data model version 5.3 is being used as the common data model for DECOVID.